kashaf31/QR-Code-Generator/README.md

 5. Click **"Download QR Code"** to save it as an image.

 **Mobile Friendly?**

-This project is fully responsive — so it works smoothly on phones, tablets, and desktops.
+This project is fully responsive... so it works smoothly on phones, tablets, and desktops.